 The analytical method used in this research is descriptive analysis by summarizing the research results.
-Quantitative analysis of ANOVA and regression analysis to assess the functional effect between probiotic administration on the development of V. harveyi bacteria with different treatments.
+Quantitative analysis of ANOVA and regression analysis to assess the between probiotic functional effect administration on the development of V. harveyi bacteria with different treatments.
 If the hemocyte data from THC and DHC had a significant effect, Duncan's further test was conducted to assess the best treatment.